chris-short/chrisshort.net/content/video/kubevirt-beyond-containers-coming-full-circle-back-to-vm.md

-+++
-author = "Chris Short"
-date = 2019-09-12
+---
+ShowTOC: false
+author: Chris Short
+date: "2019-09-12"
-description = "A demo of an application that is comprised of VMs, Containers, an RDBMS and a LoadBalancer-type Service.
-We'll show how HA scenarios for legacy components are automatically handled by Kubernetes and KubeVirt." draft = false slug = "kubevirt-beyond-containers-coming-full-circle-back-to-vm" tags = ["talks", "speaking", "videos", "public speaking", "webinar"] title = "Webinar: KubeVirt - Beyond Containers: Coming full circle back to VMs!"
+description: A demo of an application that is comprised of VMs, Containers, an RDBMS and a LoadBalancer-type Service.
+We'll show how HA scenarios for legacy components are automatically handled by Kubernetes and KubeVirt.
-ShowTOC = false
+draft: false
-+++
+slug: kubevirt-beyond-containers-coming-full-circle-back-to-vm
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+- webinar
+title: 'Webinar: KubeVirt - Beyond Containers: Coming full circle back to VMs!'
+---

 {{< carbon >}}